djseogud/task-5-presentation/clown-a-crown.md

 * As a young and ambitious supertar, the NBA is a once in a lifetime opportunity to etch his legacy into hardwood forever.
 * He resents being the little brother and the wins weren't worth the "James sauce"
-* Only following in big brother's footsteps: James is the prototype sign
+* Only following in big brother's footsteps: James is the prototype signee
 * His chance to return the favor and make a power-move that

 # Where to?

-*

-# From what I've tasted of desire
-# I hold with those who favor fire.
-# But if it had to perish twice,
-# I think I know enough of hate
-To say that for destruction ice
-Is also great
-And would suffice.  data-audio-src="2.0-name.ogg">